mnsami/minasami.com/_posts/2021-06-23-part-1-setup-reactjs-symfony-app-with-hotloading.md

 ### Setting up the backend API

-I'm using [Symfony](https://symfony.com) a my `php` framework for the backend api service.
+I'm using [Symfony](https://symfony.com) as my `php` framework for the backend api service.
 So, let's first create a symfony skeleton app.
 {:.section}

 #### Creating a Symfony application